zym9863/ProbViz/README_EN.md

 - **Law of Large Numbers Visualization**: Demonstrates how sample averages gradually approach the theoretical probability as the number of trials increases through coin toss simulations.
 - **Central Limit Theorem Visualization**: Shows the distribution of sample means from different distributions, verifying the universality of the Central Limit Theorem.
+- **Common Probability Distributions Exploration**: Visualizes probability density functions and cumulative distribution functions of common distributions (such as normal, binomial, and Poisson), allowing users to adjust parameters (like mean, variance, λ, n, p) using sliders and observe changes in the graphs.
 - **Interactive Parameter Adjustment**: Users can adjust parameters such as sample size, number of trials, and probability values to observe results in real-time.
 - **Multilingual Support**: Supports both English and Chinese interfaces to meet the needs of different users.
 - **Modern UI Design**: Employs responsive design for an excellent user experience.